ralfdoering/forthlcd/README.md

 # forthlcd
 Example code on how to connect a HD44780 or compatible LCD display to an amForth powered device

 This is my first attempt on writing Forth code to interface an HD44780 based LCD to an Arduino running [AmForth](http://amforth.sourceforge.net/).
 For now, the pin setup is hardwired to the scheme shown below, but this will be changed in a future version.
-The code is running AmForth 5.7, the Forth kernel is build with the following `dict_appl.inc`:
+The code is tested with AmForth 5.7, the Forth kernel is build with the following `dict_appl.inc`:

 ```
 ; this dictionary contains optional words